MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-key-vault.md

 > [!div class="checklist"]
 > * Creating an Azure Key Vault using the Azure CLI
-> * Adding a secret and configuring access for the Azure Key Vault
+> * Adding a secret and configuring access to Azure key vault
-> * Securely using secrets in your pipeline
+> * Using secrets in your pipeline

 ## Prerequisites